Brains on Trial: Deciding Punishment premiered Wednesday, September 18, 2013.

 Brains on Trial with Alan Alda takes a fictitious crime — a convenience store robbery that goes horribly wrong — and builds from it a gripping courtroom drama.
 As the trial unfolds it takes us into the brains of the major participants — defendant, witnesses, jurors, judge — while Alan Alda visits the laboratories of some dozen neuroscientists exploring how brains work when they become entangled with the law.
 The research he discovers poses the controversial question: How does our rapidly expanding ability to peer into people’s minds and decode their thoughts and feelings affect trials like the one we are watching in the future?
 And should it?

-Alan goes with Dr. Kent Kiehl to the New Mexico Corrections Facility in Grants, NM to test a psychopath in Dr. Kiehl's mobile fMRI unit.
+Aida goes with Dr. Kent Kiehl to the New Mexico Corrections Facility in Grants, NM to test a psychopath in Kiehl's mobile fMRI unit.
 Kiehl has been scanning prisoners for years to better understand the brain of a psychopath and behaviors associated.
 Photo by Graham Chedd.